Chapter 24: Carbonara

 She reached behind her back and unhooked her bra and let it drop.
 His hands came up to her breasts and his palms were warm and slightly rough and when his thumb brushed her nipple her breath caught and her hips moved forward without her permission.
 The clinical observer noted the involuntary response.
 She let it note.

 They lay down.
 The bed was cool and the rain was constant and his body against hers was the warmest thing in the room.
 His mouth moved down — her throat, her sternum, the space between her breasts where her heart was beating hard enough that he could probably feel it against his lips.
-His mouth on her breast, his tongue, and her fingers tightened in his hair and she heard herself make a sound that was not composed, not calibrated, not the voice she’d built for anyone.
+His mouth on her breast, his tongue, and her fingers dug into the back of his neck and she heard herself make a sound that was not composed, not calibrated, not the voice she’d built for anyone.

 Lower.
 The flat of her stomach, the ridge of her hip, and she felt the muscles in her abdomen tense under his mouth.
 The soft skin inside her thigh where his lips pressed and she registered — distantly, the observer still running its instruments — that her hands were gripping the sheet.
 She let go.
-Put her hands in his hair instead.
+Gripped the back of his skull instead.

 His mouth found her.
 The full, wet, deliberate press of his tongue against her clit and her hips came off the bed and the sound she made was not quiet.
 Not the low, controlled sounds she’d made in Baltimore or in the Hollow.
 Louder.
 Her body asserting itself in a register the advocate’s voice could not reach.
 His hands held her hips and his mouth moved with a patience that would have been clinical if it weren’t so warm, and she felt her body build toward something with the inevitability of a structure under increasing load — not if but when.